The J.D. Application

 LSAT and CAS Report

 All applicants are required to take the Law School Admission Test (LSAT).
 LSAT scores are valid for five years.
 UF Law places primary emphasis on the highest LSAT score.

 Applicants are required to register with LSAC’s Credential Assembly Service (CAS), which centralizes and standardizes undergraduate academic records and provides them to the law schools to which candidates apply.
 Registration is valid for five years from the date that the LSAT/CAS registration form is processed.
-Applicants must ensure that undergraduate transcripts from each college, university or high school/university dual enrollment program attended are on file with the CAS.
+Applicants must ensure that the latest available undergraduate transcripts from each college, university or high school/university dual enrollment program attended are on file with the CAS.
 The law school code for the University of Florida Levin College of Law is 5812.

 Applicants should send updated transcripts to the CAS well in advance of the Levin College of Law’s March 15th preferred completion date.
 The Credential Assembly Service requires at least 10 days to process transcripts.